Healthy Recipes Blog

 Jump to Recipe Review Recipe

-Keto fried chicken is served on top of a red checkered napkin.
+Keto-fried chicken is served on a white plate with a napkin.

 The ingredients needed to make keto fried chicken.

 • Crushed pork rinds: You can make your own or buy prepackaged "pork panko."
-However, making your own will give you crispier results.
+However, making your own will yield crispier results.

 • Spices: Black pepper, garlic powder, paprika, and dried thyme.
 There's no need for salt because pork rinds are very salty.

-• Skin-on chicken parts: I like to use thighs, drumsticks, or a mix of both.
+• Skin-on chicken parts: I use bone-in thighs, drumsticks, or a mix of both.

 Instructions

-Crush pork rinds into panko-style crumbs, then season them with spices.
+Crush pork rinds into panko-style crumbs and season them with spices.
 Dip the chicken pieces in eggs and dredge them in the seasoned crushed pork rinds.

 Dredging the chicken in crushed pork rinds.